projx/squint/README.md

 # Squint - Blink Security Camera Scheduler

 ## Background
-The Blink Security Cameras are pretty awesome, unfortunately, the scheduling turning monitoring on/off is lousy, its done at the Sync Module (Their Hub) level, so a schedule applies to every Camera associated with it.
-In a nutshell, its not possible to schedule individual cameras.
+The Blink Security Cameras are pretty awesome, unfortunately, the scheduling for turning monitoring on and off is lousy, its done at the Sync Module (Their Hub) level, so a schedule applies to every Camera associated with it - In a nutshell, its not possible to schedule individual cameras.

-**What is the impact of this?** Say you have 6 cameras around your property, but only want the front door monitored during the day, well tough. you can't.
-Its all or nothing.
+**What is the impact of this?** Say you have 6 cameras around your property, but only want the front door monitored during the day, well tough you can't, Its all or nothing!
 Actually, there is one method, you have to buy an additional Sync Module just for that camera.

 This is not an oversight of Blink,  hundreds of customers have made the same request over the past couple of years (Take a look at the blink community forums).
 As yet, all Blink have said is "They would like to add it".

-After buying 6 Blink Cameras and 2 Sync Modules, I didn't have much appetite for spending more, but we needed the ability to add specific schedules for some of the cameras, as well as download the videos for long-term storage - Hence Squint!
+After buying 6 Blink Cameras and 2 Sync Modules, I didn't have much appetite for spending more, but we needed the ability to add specific schedules for some of the cameras, as well as download the videos for long-term storage - So I wrote Squint!

-Please keep in mind this a few hours of keyboard-bashing, its a very early release, so if you have any problem, please either
+Please keep in mind this a few hours of keyboard-bashing and this is the first release, so if you have any problem, please either
 * Open an Issue with details (and I'll try to fix it
 * Just delete it

 ## Introduction
 Squint is a script that allows the automation and control of individual Blink Cameras, with:

-- [x] Multiple schedules for each camera for managing Motion Detection
+- [x] Multiple schedules for each camera for enabling/disabling Motion Detection
 - [x] Automatically builds its own configuration file, based upon you Blink Cameras
 - [ ] Scheduled downloading of new videos to your server/NAS/Laptop (WIP)
 - [ ] Scheduled taking of new photo snaps

 # Warning
-AT MOST, SCHEDULE THIS SCRIPT TO RUN ONCE AN HOUR

 Blink do not publish their API details, they do no officially allow 3rd party access.
 But as long as they are not abused, they seem to unofficially tolerate it.

 When doing the initial configuration make use of Squints "simulate" features.
 When live testing, leave 60 seconds between tests.
 Then when going live, minimise the number of times you run it, my recommendation is at most, once an hour.

-You have been warned - Blink can and will disable accounts of customers who abuse this privilege.
-If this happens you will need to contact them to get it reactivated.
+**You have been warned - Blink can and will disable accounts of customers who hammer their servers.
+If this happens you will need to contact them to get it reactivated.**

 ## Installation
 When I get time, I'll add an autosetup.py, but the simplest installation is as follows: